 Her fariytale Montmartre mansion at number 11 bis rue d’Orchampt, in the shadow the Sacré Coeur, where the singer died in 1987, has since been divided up and sold as apartments.

-The museum of fashion is currently holding an exhibition of her wardrobe until August 2017 at the Palais Galliera and in 2017, a biopic film was released…
+The museum of fashion held an exhibition of her wardrobe in 2017 at the Palais Galliera and in the same year, a biopic film was released…

 If you discovered Dalida for the first time with us today, perhaps you have a mutually uncelebrated icon to share?